 The addition of crushed agricultural limestone (ag lime; calcium carbonate) can be used to raise alkalinity to desired concentrations.
-The alkalinity in most ponds naturally decreases over time and many ponds benefit from (if not require) the addition of lime every 5 to 7 years in order to maximize a pond's fishery, although some ponds may need to be limed more frequently.
+The alkalinity in most ponds naturally decreases over time, and many ponds benefit from (if not require) the addition of lime every 5 to 7 years in order to maximize a pond's fishery, although some ponds may need to be limed more frequently.
+For more information, see Liming Your Pond to Improve the Fishery at https://aquaplant.tamu.edu/files/2022/02/ liming-your-pond-to-improve-the-fishery.pdf.
 If the alkalinity concentration is too high, but the hardness is acceptable or low, gypsum (calcium sulfate) can be added to precipitate excess bicarbonate as calcium carbonate (limestone) and thus lower alkalinity.